PerfectCare Elite GC9650/80

-The video guide above is packed with expert tips to help you save time on your ironing, from when to use continuous steam to how best to target really stubborn creases.
+Our guide is packed with expert tips to help you save time on your ironing, from when to use continuous steam to how best to target really stubborn creases.

-Read on for more ironing advice, and tips for buying ironing boards and ironing water.
+Read on for advice on buying ironing boards and if you should use ironing water.

 Of all the household tasks, ironing is one many of us dread the most.
 It can be time-consuming and, if you get it wrong, you risk doing permanent damage to your favourite piece of clothing.